 • Complete a Class 12 or 13 permit replacement form and submit it along with the appropriate fee to the board.
 The board will issue a new Class 12 or 13 permit with the same expiration date as the original Class 12 or 13 permit.

-You have two options for upgrading your Class 13 permit to a Class 12:
+You have two options for upgrading:

 Frequently Asked Questions